mako017/AST_Hofer_et_al_2/README.md

 1. All files apart from `.gitignore`, `README.md`, and `php/config.template.php` must be copied to the webserver
 2. `setup.sql` must be executed to create the database for data colletion
+3. Copy `php/config.template.php` to `php/config.php`
-3. In `php/config.php` the credentials (host, user, and password) must be changed
+4. In `php/config.php` the credentials (host, user, and password) must be changed